 About the Office of the Vice-President (Academic & Provost)

 The Office of the Vice-President (Academic & Provost) is also home to the Research Services Office which collects and disseminates information relating to research funding opportunities for faculty and other academic staff.
-The Coordinator of Research Services acts as the University’s primary liaison with major federal granting agencies (SSHRC, NSERC, CIHR, etc.) and monitors funding initiatives and announcements from a variety of other governmental and nongovernmental sources, including CFI and the Canada Research Chairs Program.
+The Manager of Research Services acts as the University’s primary liaison with major federal granting agencies (SSHRC, NSERC, CIHR, etc.) and monitors funding initiatives and announcements from a variety of other governmental and nongovernmental sources, including CFI and the Canada Research Chairs Program.
 The Research Services Office acts as a resource and provides administrative support for BURC, which disperses numerous research awards each year through a peer-reviewed, competitive process.
 Research Services also maintains a database of faculty research interests and publications in an ongoing effort to maximize colleague and community awareness.

 The Office of the Vice-President (Academic & Provost) also provides administrative support for the Brandon University Research Committee (BURC), the Brandon University Research Ethics Committee (BUREC), the Brandon University Animal Care Committee (BUACC), and the Brandon University Biosafety Committee (BUBC).